-If you’re the proud new owner of a Cavia porcellus, you’re in store for lots of fun!
+If you’re looking for information on how to care for pet guinea pigs and are the proud new owner of a Cavia porcellus, you’re in store for lots of fun!

 For these small furry creatures, properly called the cavy, guinea pig care is not too difficult.

 You’ll find your new family member to be gentle, sociable, and cheerful.